BreakingLead/blockworld/README.md

   * [ ] GUI System
   * [ ] Save File (De)serialization
   * [ ] Map Generation

+## Contributing

+We basically organize the code based on the same structure as minecraft.
+And keep the code extremely clean and readable.

+Every big module will contain a `README.md` file to explain the purpose of the module.

+It's different from rust's module documentation, which the readme is more like a brief introduction to the motivation of the module, in order to attract more contributors.

 ## What does Blockworld do
 - Provide better minecraft experience for players.